zowe/docs-site/docs/user-guide/configure-uss.md

 ## Temporary files management

 Zowe server components require the use of temporary files.
-By default, these are written to the global `/tmp` directory in the USS file system.
+By default, these temporary files are written to the global `/tmp` directory in the USS file system.
-This article describes options to customise the destination directory for all Zowe server components.
+This section describes options to customize the destination directory for all Zowe server components.

 ### How to customize

 There are three environment variables that control the directory used to place these temporary files:

+- **`TMPDIR`**
-- `TMPDIR`: This is the main environment variable, it controls the directory used for most USS operations.
+ This is the main environment variable, it controls the directory used for most USS operations.
+- **`TEMP_DIR`**
-- `TEMP_DIR`: This variable controls some installation specific files, such as the location to perform transformations on zowe.yaml.
+ This variable controls some installation specific files, such as the location to perform transformations on zowe.yaml.
+- **`CATALINA_TMPDIR`**
-- `CATALINA_TMPDIR`: This variable controls the destination directory of Tomcat java servers used in some core components.
+ This variable controls the destination directory of Tomcat java servers used in some core components.

 #### In STC

-Global environment variables can be customised directly in the Zowe STC, `zowe.setup.security.stcs.zowe` in `zowe.yaml` is the Zowe started task name.
-Default value is `ZWESLSTC`.
+Global environment variables can be customized directly in the Zowe STC, `zowe.setup.security.stcs.zowe` in `zowe.yaml` is the Zowe started task name.
+The default value is `ZWESLSTC`.

 To add environment variables, follow these steps: